6 B2B SEO Case Study Insights from Real Brands

 Only 5% of searchers end up clicking through to the second search engine results page—appearing on the first page is a high priority for B2B brands.

-That being said, CTR does also depend on the search engine feature in question.
+That being said, CTR does also depend on the search engine results page feature in question.
 Take a look:

 Google currently holds 92.5% of the global search engine market share, so it’s no surprise they’re the go-to search engine for 70% of desktop users.

 Your competitors are doing it, so why aren’t you?
-The online experience is going nowhere—businesses that fail to adapt to new lead generation strategies are destined to fail.
+The online experience is going nowhere—businesses that fail to adapt to new SEOstrategies are destined to fail.

 Most people arriving on your website do so through a search engine.
-Ensuring you’re ranking for the relevant keywords can have a huge impact on organic site visitors and sales.
+Ensuring you’re ranking for the relevant keywords can have a huge impact on organic site visitors and MRR.

 A robust SEO strategy is key for ensuring you’re building brand awareness and trust throughout the purchasing process.
 Businesses research the options available to them, meaning your SEO efforts need to be expansive and stable in order to continually capture the attention of buyers.